-Nutrient intakes obtained by a dietary history are often compared to those obtained by a weighed diary for a purpose of validation.
+Nutrient intakes obtained by a dietary history are often compared to those obtained by a weighed diary for the purpose of validation.
 In a small subsample from the Survey in Europe in Nutrition and the Elderly Concerted Action (SENECA) study, for example, reported energy intakes were higher but less than energy expenditure measured by indirect calorimetry [6, 8].

 One study compared energy intakes obtained by weighed dietary records and diet histories to energy expenditure estimates obtained by doubly labelled water in children and adolescents.
 Although mean energy intakes were biased towards overestimation, the differences were small and the authors concluded that the energy intake obtained by a diet history was more representative of habitual intake than the weighed diet diary .